janosh/svelte-bricks/readme.md

 ```

 **Note**: On non-primitive types, i.e. if `items` is an array of objects, this component requires that each object have a key named `'id'` that contains a unique primitive value.
 This value is used to identify each item in the keyed `{#each}` block that renders the masonry layout.
 Without this, Svelte could not avoid duplicates when new items are added nor maintain order when existing ones are rearranged.
 Read the [Svelte docs](https://svelte.dev/tutorial/keyed-each-blocks) for details.

+**Hint**: Balanced columns can be achieved even with this simple implementation if masonry items are allowed to stretch to the column height.

 ## Props